Yellowstone Montana Montana, USA Travel Guide

 A lean, flavorful alternative to beef, widely featured on menus in towns that are gateways.

-Found at most local eateries.
+Found at the majority of local eateries.

 A comforting choice on a chilly day.